 Election Matters 2024

-There’s a lot to keep track of in a presidential election year, and this one is poised to be as fast-paced and demanding as those before.
-Join us for this special event series throughout the year for crucial analysis of the political landscape and key trends as they shape the 2024 Election.
+There’s a lot to keep track of in a presidential election year, and this one has proved to be as fast-paced and demanding as those before.
+This special event series featured timely events throughout the year providing crucial analysis of the political landscape and key trends as they shape the 2024 Election.
+Recordings and additional details are provided for each event:

-The Elections Research Center is partnering with the State Democracy Research Initiative to host the Election Matters 2024 event series, bringing together various experts to dissect the most important issues and ongoing developments in all things elections-related.
+Thanks to a fruitful partnership between the Elections Research Center and the State Democracy Research Initiative, the Election Matters 2024 event series brought together various experts to dissect the most important issues and ongoing developments in all things elections-related.

 The Promise & Perils of AI in American Elections